Dental Inlays and Onlays

 What are inlays and onlays, and how can they help?

 It is more than possible to keep a fantastic smile, even if you have cavities.
 There are a variety of procedures that can be done, but sometimes fillings are not enough.
 There are times when tooth decay, for example, is too severe for just a filling but still not severe enough for a crown.
 This is when inlays and onlays come into use.
-With inlays and onlays, less of your tooth is removed than with a traditional filling, and your natural color and shade of tooth can be replicated and maintained.
+With inlays and onlays, less than your tooth is removed than with a crown, and your natural color and shade of tooth can be replicated and maintained.

 Traditionally, inlays and onlays were made of gold.
 Now, they tend to be made of ceramic, porcelain, or special composites.
 They are made to last decades if not a lifetime, lasting longer than fillings if given the proper care.
 Inlays are sometimes used instead of regular fillings when a tooth is broken or fractured in a way where the cusp has not been affected or when an injury doesn’t allow you to remove enough of the tooth to support a crown.
 Onlays are similar to inlays, except they also cover the cusp of a tooth, which is the raised points on the crown of your teeth.